CodeCreator/datatools/README.md

-# 🛠️ *datatools*: simple utilities for common data actions
+# 🛠️ *datatools*: Simple utilities for common data actions

 Minimal scripts and reusable functions for implementing common data operations (tokenization, splitting, subsampling, packing, and more).